Eat.Drink.Pure

 Arrow root powder/starch.
 This is the thickening agent in place of cornflour so that we can keep it Paleo.
 Arrowroot powder is available at most regular grocery stores and Indo-Pak grocery stores in the US.
 Check Amazon if you can’t find it where you live.

 Water.
 To thin out the sauce as needed.
-Start with the amount stated in the recipe card and then add a tablespoon until it reaches your desired consistency.
+Start with the amount stated on the recipe card, then add a tablespoon until it reaches your desired consistency.

 How to make it